Deep Synoptic Array: Ambient temperature receiver

-Traditional radio telescope receivers have required cooling (often to cryogenic temperatures) to get low-enough noise to be useful for astronomical observations.
+Traditional radio telescope receivers have required cooling (often to cryogenic temperatures) to achieve sufficiently low noise to enable sensitive astronomical observations.
 This typically resulted in a cost of at least $100,000 per receiver, making arrays with a large number of antennas impractical.
-However, recent developments in indium phosphide technology have resulted in transistors with a low-enough noise figure at room temperature to remove the need for cooling.
-In addition, very low loss antenna feeds and matching networks are required, since any losses in these components contribute directly to system noise in proportion to their physical temperature.
+However, recent developments in indium phosphide technology have resulted in transistors with a low-enough noise figure at room temperature to remove the need for cooling of the input low-noise amplifier (LNA).
+In addition, very low loss feed horns and matching networks are required, since any losses before the LNA contribute directly to system noise temperature in proportion to their physical temperature.

 Uses and data products

-Since the DSA-2000 digitizes the whole 0.7–2.0 GHz bandwidth, processing in software can simultaneously generate radio images at many different frequency resolutions for different purposes.
+Since the DSA digitizes the whole 0.7–2.0 GHz bandwidth, processing in software can simultaneously generate radio images at many different frequency resolutions for different purposes.
 The spatial resolution of images is 3.5 arcseconds.
 The frequency domain outputs of the radio camera are: